Parasite (2019 film): Themes and interpretations

 Bong has referred to Parasite as an upstairs/downstairs or "stairway movie", in which staircases are used as a motif to represent the positions of the families in the homes of the Kims and the Parks, as well as the basement bunker.
-The semi-basement apartment that the Kims live in is common for poorer Seoul residents due to its lower rent, despite having issues such as mould and increased risk of disease.
+The Kims' semi-basement apartment is typical for poorer Seoul residents due to its lower rent, despite having issues such as mold and increased risk of disease.
 Monsoon floods such as the one depicted in the film commonly damage these types of residences the most.
 The film presents class in spatial terms that speak to hierarchy, according to Nulman.